Matt-Adventure-Ardeche/staffhandbook/docs/risk-assessments/supRA.md

 # Stand Up Paddling RA

-!!! warning
-    **ALL** Risk Assessments are likely to change at some point whan a common format is decided upon.

 | **Activity**   | **Property** |
 |:-------------- |:------------ |
 | **Stand Up Paddleboarding** | Base du Cros |